The Bed of Procrustes and Hypostatisation

 But what’s going on here?
 We all have ideas, expectations about how the world works or feel it should work.
 These are beliefs, ideas or values we hold to be important.
 They can be from small to great, from private opinions, like stereotypes to whole religions with ideas about life and the cosmos.

-The map is not the territory; there is a difference between theory and practice, of reality and our models and maps about reality.
-Forgetting that distinction is a step toward suffering and disappointment.
+Yet we forget there’s a difference between reality and our ideas.
+The map is not the territory; there’s a difference between theory and practice, of reality and our models and maps about reality.
+But we seemingly fail to see this distinction.

 Richard Collison